mattermost/mattermost-developer-documentation/site/content/contribute/expectations/_index.md

 ## Before contributing

 1. If you’re working on code or documentation, you must sign the [Contributor License Agreement](https://mattermost.com/mattermost-contributor-agreement/).
 This adds you our list of [Mattermost Approved Contributors](https://docs.google.com/spreadsheets/d/1NTCeG-iL_VS9bFqtmHSfwETo5f-8MQ7oMDE5IUYJi_Y/pubhtml?gid=0&single=true).
 When you provide your mailing address in the signed agreement, you'll receive a [Limited Edition Mattermost Mug](https://forum.mattermost.com/t/limited-edition-mattermost-mugs/143) as a thank you gift after your first pull request is merged.
-2. For features that don’t belong as part of a core Mattermost repository:
+2. There are many ways to contribute to Mattermost beyond a core Mattermost repository:
     1. You could [create an app]({{< ref "/integrate/apps/" >}}), which connects to Mattermost’s functionality while being hosted elsewhere.
     2. External applications that don’t rely on customizing the Mattermost user experience can reach the data they need through [incoming]({{< ref "/integrate/webhooks/incoming" >}}) and [outgoing]({{< ref "/integrate/webhooks/outgoing" >}}) webhooks or [the API](https://api.mattermost.com/).
     3. External functionality activated from within Mattermost might work best as a [slash command]({{< ref "/integrate/slash-commands/" >}}).